jywu20/Notes/Computer Science/Circuit/HDL.md

    the canonical counterpart of the latter is finite state machines that represent the control flows.
    The serial execution, `for` loop, etc. in HDLs are supposed to be *small*, while serial execution, `for` loops in HLS which are implemented as finite state machines are supposed to be *big*.
+   The *small* constructs are *timed*: the time costs of them matter, and usually we expect them to finish within one clock cycle.
+   The *big* constructs are not timed.
+   The *small* constructs are RTL and have very clear correspondence to the gate-level circuit design;
+   the *big* constructs are behavioral and belong to HLS if they are to be synthesized at all.
 9. Synthesis of RTL boils down to flip-flops and latches (for registers in various stateful `always` blocks), multiplexers and tri-state functions (for branching), decoders (for array accessing), memory blocks, and combinational blocks.
 10. Flip-flops can be made of latches.
 Latches can be made of combinational blocks with loops.
 Multiplexers and decoders are nothing but special combinational blocks.
 Memory blocks are made of flip-flops, decoders, and tri-state functions.
 So everything in theory is combinational blocks.
     We also note that FPGAs can emulate the behavior of all digital circuits.
     This is kind of like a Turing-completeness test,